CET (UTC+1) · Bern · UTC+1

 Switzerland uses CET (UTC+1) year-round.
 Bern is the capital and largest city.

-Switzerland observes Daylight Saving Time (DST), known as Summer Time in Europe.
-Clocks spring forward one hour on the last Sunday of March and fall back on the last Sunday of October.
-During summer months, Switzerland uses CEST (UTC+2).
+Switzerland observes Daylight Saving Time (Summer Time).
+Clocks spring forward on the last Sunday in March (to CEST (UTC+2)) and fall back on the last Sunday in October.

-Traveling to Switzerland from North America typically involves a 5-9 hour time difference.
-The jet lag is usually manageable within 1-2 days.
+Traveling to Switzerland from North America typically involves a 5–9 hour time difference.
+Jet lag is usually manageable within 1–2 days.
 European business culture values punctuality, so arrive on time for meetings.
-Switzerland follows the 24-hour clock format in official contexts, though 12-hour format is also common in casual settings.
+Switzerland uses 24-hour format in official contexts.

-Switzerland uses a single time zone (CET (UTC+1)).
-This makes it relatively straightforward to coordinate times across the country.
+Switzerland uses 2 time zones.
+This makes it important to confirm the specific zone to coordinate times across the country.

 The capital city Bern serves as the political and often economic center of Switzerland.
 Major business activities are spread across cities including Zurich, Geneva, Basel.